The Latin word, from which the English word “desert” is derived, describes an area without people.

 5. Black Bear

-Although these magnificent animals that live in the desert prefer forests, they can occasionally be found in canyons in the summer and autumn.
+Although these magnificent animals in the desert prefer forests, they can occasionally be found in canyons in the summer and autumn.

 If they didn’t, they wouldn’t likely be discovered in the desert since they usually barely hibernate during the winter.